JulieOnIsland/ai-agent-korea-info/README.md

 ## Implementation
 The project is implemented in Python, with the main functionality encapsulated in the `main.py` script.
 This script orchestrates the interaction between various components, including query engines, tools, and the RAG-based AI model.

+## Reference
+This repository was created based on the "ADVANCED Python AI Agent Tutorial - Using RAG" YouTube video by TechWithTim.
+You can find the tutorial [here](https://www.youtube.com/watch?v=ul0QsodYct4&ab_channel=TechWithTim).